csdambros/Atlantic_Forest_Mammals/All_analysis_simplified.md

 Additionally, we tested for the direct association of the response variables against the environmental predictors.
-For this test, we used a linear regression model (OLS) starting with all environmental predictors in the model (conservation, vegetation, PCAbclim1, PCAbclim2).
-For the grouped data, we created three sets of models: (1) Using the neutral and Mid-domain predictions as a predictor variables along with the environmental variables in the model, as suggested by Letten et al. (2013); (2) using the neutral and Mid-domain predictions as a null hypothesis and testing for association of residuals with the environmental variables; and (3) a regression with only the environmental variables as predictors.
-We used both the raw environmental data and the prediction from the logistic simulation as predictor variables.
-This gave a total of 10 models (Table S1;S3).
+For this test, we used a linear regression model (OLS) starting with the environmental predictors in the model (bio1 and bio2).
+For the grouped data, we created three sets of models: (1) Using just the environmental variables as predictors; (2) using just the neutral and Mid-domain models as predictors; (3) using the neutral and Mid-domain predictions as a predictor along with the environmental variables in the model, as suggested by Letten et al. (2013); and (4) using the neutral and Mid-domain predictions as null hypotheses, and testing for association of residuals with the environmental variables.
+We used both the raw environmental data and the prediction from the logistic simulations as predictor variables.
+This gave a total of 10 models (REnv; Neutral; MidD; REnv+Neutral; REnv+MidD; LEnv; REnv+Neutral; REnv+MidD; ResNeutral+Env;  ResMidD+Env; Table 2; Table 4).
+We assumed normality in the residuals of all models.
 The models were compared by their AIC values.
+  We set the regression coefficients to 1 for the neutal, Mid Domain, and logistic simulation predictors, so these parameter was not allowed to vary.
+We did not include an intercept in the models using only these variables as predictors as well, then there were no extra coefficients to be estimated besides the standard deviation in the residuals (one extra parameter).

-  Finally, we tested for patterns of distance-decay in the species similarity using Mantel and Partial Mantel tests correlating the matrix of Jaccard similarity (M) to the geographical distance (D) and environmental dissimilarity (E) matrices (Euclidean distance) (see Thompson and Townsend 2006).
+  Finally, we tested for patterns of distance-decay in the species similarity using simple and artial Mantel tests correlating the matrix of Jaccard similarity (M) to the geographical distance (D) and environmental dissimilarity (E) matrices (Euclidean distance) (see Thompson and Townsend 2006).
 Legendre et al. (2005) and Tuomisto and Ruokolainen (2006; 2008) suggest using multiple regression on similarity matrices to separate the effects of niche and neutral processes.
 However, there is a strong debate about the validity of these models (Legendre et al. 2008; Tuomisto and Ruokolainen 2008).
 Some authors also suggest using partial Redundancy Analysis (Borcard et al. 1992) for this purpose (Gilbert and Lechowicz 2004), but this method also has serious limitations (Smith and Lundholm 2010).
 We preferred to base our discussion on the mantel tests and multiple regressions using the summarized data (each quadrant as a unit), as described above.
+We used (simple) generalized linear models (GLMs) with log links to estimate the relationship between the similartiy in species composition and geographical or environmental distances (Millar et al. 2011).
+Because the Jaccard similarity is a proportion (proportion of shared species), the error of this model was fit with a binomial distribution (Millar et al. 2011).
+We calclulated the R-squares of the GLMs by using the McFadden's apporach (McFadden 1974).